aurelia/store/doc/article/en-US/aurelia-store-plugin.md

   </source-code>
 </code-listing>

-Next we need to register the created action with the store.
+Next, we need to register the created action with the store.
 That is done by calling the stores `registerAction` method.
-By doing so we can provide a name which will be used for all kinds of error-handlers, logs and even Redux DevTools.
-As a second argument we pass the action itself.
+By doing so we can provide a name which will be used for all kinds of error-handlers, logs, and even Redux DevTools.
+As a second argument, we pass the action itself.

 <code-listing heading="Registering an action">
   <source-code lang="TypeScript">